LEARNAcademy/syllabus/javascript/conditionals.md

 ### 💻 Challenges

 Copy the challenges into your JavaScript file.
 Comment out the instructions and code the solution to each problem beneath the prompt.

+Write the code that will log true or false for the following:

+- Is 34 divided by 3 greater than 67 divided by 2?
+- Does 5 evaluate to the same as "5"?
+- Does 5 strictly equal "5"?
+- Does !3 strictly equal 3?
+- Does `"LEARN".length` strictly equal 5 AND `"Student".length` strictly equal 7?
+- Does `"LEARN".length` strictly equal 5 OR `"Student".length` strictly equal 10?
+- Does "LEARN" contain the subset `"RN"`?
+- Does "LEARN" contain the subset `"rn"`?
+- Does "LEARN"[0] strictly equal `"l"`?
+- Modify the code from the previous question to return `true`.

 Make sure you try different options and change the variables to ensure properly working code.